-Aaryn Belfer is a senior clinical research coordinator for the ALS Clinical Research Program UC San Diego.
 Aaryn has extensive experience in all aspects of Phase II-IV clinical trials and possesses in-depth knowledge of clinical research methodology.
 She has worked with varying populations from teens with high-risk behaviors, to post-menopausal women.
-While she values all populations with whom she’s come in contact, her work with ALS patients is a highlight in her career.
+While she values all populations with whom she’s come in contact, her work with ALS patients is a highlight.
 Aaryn serves as a liaison between UC San Diego and various sponsors and their partners, clinical research organizations, and the UC San Diego Human Research Protection Program.
 She ensures that research-related activities are performed in accordance with all regulatory policies and procedures.
 Her favorite part of the job remains interacting and building relationships with participants.

-Ivy Chippendale is a research associate with the ALS Clinical Research Program at UC San Diego.
-She assists with the administration, organization, and the running of various clinical trials.
+Ivy assists with the administering, organizing, and running various clinical trials.
 A non-traditional pre-med with a background in medical anthropology, Ivy graduated from Connecticut College in 2009.
 Since then, she worked with several organizations including the FXB Center for Health and Human Rights at the Harvard School of Public Health, and the non-profit Care for the Homeless in New York City.
 Ivy also spent one year doing research as a Fulbright Scholar in Italy.
 Most recently, Ivy was a part of the clinical research team at the Department of Plastic Surgery and Reconstruction at Johns Hopkins University and she volunteered at a community clinic in Baltimore.

 A San Diego native, Ivy has lived and worked in New London, New York, Boston, Baltimore, as well as Siena and Palermo, Italy, before finding her way back to the beaches of Encinitas.
 Although she gave running a shot, she prefers marathons of the movie variety and loves to cook pasta with her husband and go on long walks with their dog, Scout.